A Class of Multilevel Nonregular Designs for Studying Quantitative Factors: Introduction

 \section{Introduction}

-Fractional factorial designs are widely used in various scientific investigations and industrial applications.
+Screening experiments are commonly designed to investigate the controlled factors and identify important ones.
+Fractional factorial designs are very suitable for screening experiments because they allow the investigation of many factors simultaneously with a small number of runs.
 These designs are classified into two broad types: regular designs and nonregular designs.
-Designs that can be constructed through defining relations among factors are called regular designs.
-Any two factorial effects in a regular design are either mutually orthogonal or fully aliased.
-All other designs that do not possess this kind of defining relationship are called nonregular designs.
-There are many more nonregular designs than regular designs.
+Designs that can be constructed through defining relations among factors are called regular designs, {while all other designs are nonregular.} There are many more nonregular designs than regular designs.
 Good nonregular designs can either fill the gaps between regular designs in terms of various run sizes or provide better estimation for factorial effects.

-The construction of good nonregular designs is important and challenging. \cite{plackett1946design} first gave a collection of two-level nonregular designs whose run sizes are not a power of two.
-Other constructions of two-level designs include \cite{deng2002design}, \cite{XuDeng2005}, \cite{fang2007effective}, \cite{phoa2009quarter} and many others.
-Most of the constructions aim to find good designs under the generalized minimum aberration criterion proposed by \cite{tang1999minimum}.
-The idea is to choose designs which sequentially minimize the overall aliasing between all $k$-factor effects and the general mean for $k=1,\ldots,n$, where $n$ is the number of factors.
-While numerous constructions are available for two-level designs, constructions for designs of three or more levels rarely exist \citep{xu2009recent}.
+The construction of good nonregular designs is important and challenging. {Constructions for two-level nonregular designs include \cite{plackett1946design}, \cite{deng2002design}, \cite{XuDeng2005}, \cite{fang2007effective}, \cite{phoa2009quarter}, among others.} While numerous constructions are available for two-level designs, these designs are not able to provide information on quadratic or high-order factorial effects.
+Multilevel designs with three or more levels are in high demand in many scientific and engineering fields \reva{such as many recent studies on drug combination experiments \citep{ding2013use, jaynes2013, silva2016output, clemens2019artificial}} because these designs provide the capability of studying complex factorial effects and interactions.
+They are also flexible on designing the number of levels for factors, without the strict restriction with \reva{Latin hypercube designs (LHDs)} that the number of levels has to be the same as the run size.
+Nevertheless, constructions for multilevel nonregular designs rarely exist \citep{xu2009recent}.
 This is because the number of multilevel nonregular designs is huge so that providing an efficient algorithm for searching the design space is super challenging.
 A systematic construction also seems impossible without a unified mathematical description.